Movatterモバイル変換

 2018 rally to support the passage of theSexual Orientation and Gender Identity and Expression (SOGIE) equality bill

-Same-sex marriage is not recognised in the Philippines, preventing many homosexual men from getting married.
-Legislation attempting to legalise same-sex marriage in the Philippines has been presented toCongress, but none has passed thus far.[61]
+Same-sex marriage or partnerships are not recognised in the Philippines, preventing many homosexual men from getting married.
+Attempts to legalise same-sex marriage in the Philippines has been presented toCongress, but none has passed thus far give pushback from conservatives.[61]

 Religion